Homeowner Use and Maintenance Guidelines

 Slight cosmetic imperfections in foundation walls, such as a visible seam where two pours meet or slight honeycombing (aggregate visible), are possible and require no repair unless they permit water to enter.

 Shrinkage or backfill cracks are not unusual in foundation walls, especially at the corners of basement windows.
-Parasol will seal cracks that exceed 1/8 inch in width.
+Parasol Properties will seal cracks that exceed 1/8 inch in width.

-Parasol will correct conditions that permit water to enter the basement, provided you have complied with the drainage, landscaping, and maintenance guidelines.
+Parasol Properties will correct conditions that permit water to enter the basement, provided you have complied with the drainage, landscaping, and maintenance guidelines.